pnp/sp-starter-kit/provisioning/readme.md

 **For SharePoint Online only**

-Additional installation options exist, including for **SharePoint 2019**.
-Refer to [Choose the right method depending on your requirements](#choose-the-right-method-depending-on-your-requirements).

 This document provides guidance on installing a full installation for **SP Starter Kit** for only **SharePoint Online**.
 The installation includes one SPFx bundled solution per SPFx component, i.e. webpart, extension, library.

 It is recommended you read this entire document before installing the starter kit, in particular pay close attention to [Common notes](#common-notes) and [Fixing provisioning errors](#fixing-provisioning-errors).